 - Develop Goals and Objectives: Nell then helps the organization determine what they want to accomplish in the next 3-5 years.
 She leads the organization to create 3-5 broad, measurable, achievable goals in the specific time frame of the plan.
 They then break each goal into 3-5 measurable objectives to get there.

-- Create the Financial Model: A successful nonprofit realizes that goals cost money and there must be a plan for how those costs will be spent and how the revenue will be generated to meet them.
-Nell creates a multi-year projection of revenue and expenses based on the goals of the strategic plan.
+- Create the Financial Model: A successful nonprofit realizes that goals cost money and there must be a plan for the revenue and expense necessary to execute on the.
+Nell works with the organization to create a multi-year projection of revenue and expenses based on the goals of the strategic plan.

 If you want to talk with Nell about whether a consulting engagement might be right for your nonprofit, fill out this form.
 We’ll get back to you within 24 hours to schedule a time to talk.

 In one year of working with Social Velocity, Forte now has a comprehensive and focused strategic plan that includes a plan for financial growth to increase both our organizational scope and reach.
 The process stretched our staff and board of directors, and left us with a solid, actionable plan.

 Catholic Charities was at a critical stage in its organizational history in 2010.
 It was time to revisit our mission and vision.
 Working with Social Velocity was just what we needed.
 The strategic planning process allowed us to affirm our core competencies, align our business practices with organizational goals, increase our capacity to serve more people and to set a new direction for our future.
 Our course is now set and we have a strategic purpose to guide us.